 Find out what happens to your recycling and dustbin rubbish after we collect it.

 These materials from blue boxes and wheeled recycling banks are initially delivered to the Council’s depot in Craneford Way, Twickenham.
-Bulk loads are then transported by Newport Paper Limited to paper mills within the European Union for reprocessing.
+Bulk loads are then transported by Newport Recycling Ltd to paper mills within the European Union for reprocessing.
 The recovered paper fibres are then used instead of virgin wood pulp to make new paper products such as newspapers and magazines.

 Material from the green food waste boxes collected weekly from houses is initially delivered to the West London Waste Authority (WLWA) in Transport Way, Hounslow.
 WLWA then deliver bulk loads of food waste to Bio Collectors’ anaerobic digestion facilities located in Mitcham.
 This process produces biogas (mainly methane) which is fed into the National Gas Grid, so the energy produced from recycling food waste is provided straight to homes and businesses, helping reduce the UK's reliance on less sustainable energy sources.
 The biofertiliser is used on farm land to grow crops.

 Material collected from households or delivered to Townmead Road Household Waste and Recycling Centre is initially delivered to the West London Waste Authority which has arrangements with a number of companies in England that compost the material in large windrows (long heaps).
 The finished compost is typically used as a soil improver in grounds maintenance projects.

 Materials delivered for recycling in Twickenham, Teddington, Hampton, Hampton Hill, Whitton, Richmond, Ham, East Sheen and Castelnau Libraries, or collected for recycling as part of a bulky waste collection are initially delivered to Townmead Road.
 All electrical items are then collected by a contractor acting on behalf of manufacturers and retailers of electrical goods who must ensure that minimum levels of recycling are achieved.
 Valuable metals are recovered from this electrical waste for recycling into new metal and electrical products.

 All waste collected in dustbins and refuse sacks is delivered to the West London Waste Authority in Transport Avenue, Hounslow.
 From there, bulk loads are delivered to one of two energy-from-waste incinerators located near Bristol and Slough.
 The energy released is utilised to generate electricity for the National Grid.
-Metals are recovered for recycling afterwards and most other ashes and aggregates produced are utilised in construction projects but a small amount (less than five percent) of the outputs for which recycling markets cannot be found still has to be landfilled.
+Metals are recovered for recycling afterwards and most other ashes and aggregates produced are utilised in construction projects.